aviondb/aviondb-specs/README.md

 #### Collections

-IpfsDB maintains a list of Collections using a `kvstore`.
+AvionDB maintains a list of Collections using a `kvstore`.

 ```json
 {